-All the ab initio DFT calculations described below were performed using the Vienna ab initio simulation package (VASP) [23-26].
-We used simulation cells containing $3 \times$ 3×3 bcc unit cells, or 54 atoms, in the perfect lattice configuration.
-Calculations were performed using a $5 \times 5 \times 5$ k-point mesh and a plane-wave cutoff energy that for Li was chosen at 1500 eV, for Na and K at 780 eV, for Rb and Cs at 660 eV, for Ba at 560 eV, and for all the other elements at 450 eV.
-Calculations were performed using the projector augmented-wave (PAW) method pseudopotentials [27,28] and the generalized-gradient-approximation Perdew-Burke-Ernzerhof (GGA-PBE) [29,30] exchange-correlation functional.
-There are 3, 7, 9, 9, 9, and 10 valence electrons per atom in Li, Na, K, Rb, Cs and Ba, respectively, and correspondingly 11, 12, 14, 11, 12, 11, and 12 valence electrons per atom in V, Cr, Fe, Nb, Mo, Ta, and W. For all the elements we assumed a nonmagnetic configuration, with the exception of Cr and Fe where we assumed a collinear magnetic ground state.
-Although the electronic ground state of Cr is believed to have the form of a spin density wave (SDW) [31], we adopt an antiferromagnetic (AFM) ground state in the current study, which has the energy indistinguishable from that of the SDW ground state within the error margin of ab initio calculations [32].
-In the case of Fe, it is generally accepted that its ground state is collinear and ferromagnetic [33,34].
+All the ab initio DFT calculations described below were performed using Vienna Ab initio Simulation Package (VASP) [21-24].
+We used simulation cells containing $3 \times 3 \times 3$ bcc unit cells, or 54 atoms, in the perfect lattice configuration.
+Calculations were performed using a $5 \times 5 \times 5$ k-point mesh and a plane wave cutoff energy that for Li was chosen at 1500 eV, for Na and K at 780 eV, for Rb and Cs at 660 eV, for Ba at 560 eV, and for all the other elements at 450 eV.
+Calculations were performed using PAW (Projector augmented-wave method) pseudo-potentials [25, 26] and the GGA-PBE (Perdew-Burke-Ernzerhof) [27, 28] exchange-correlation functional.
+There are 3, 7, 9, 9, 9 and 10 valence electrons per atom in Li, Na, K, Rb, Cs and Ba, respectively, and correspondingly 11, 12, 14, 11, 12, 11 and 12 valence electrons per atom in V, Cr, Fe, Nb, Mo, Ta and W. For all the elements we assumed a non-magnetic configuration, with the exception of Cr and Fe where we assumed a collinear magnetic ground state.
+Although the electronic ground state of Cr is believed to have the form of a spin density wave (SDW) [29], we adopt an anti-ferromagnetic (AFM) ground state in the current study, which has the energy indistinguishable from that of the SDW ground state within the error margin of ab initio calculations [30].
+In the case of Fe, it is generally accepted that its ground state is collinear and ferromagnetic [31, 32].

 Simulation cells containing 54 atoms in the perfect lattice configurations were relaxed to find the equilibrium lattice constant.
 Cell translation vectors then remained constant in all the subsequent calculations.
 Two distinct calculations of vacancy configurations for each element were performed by removing an atom from two different adjacent lattice sites displaced by one lattice vector in the [111] direction.
 In both calculations, ionic positions were fully relaxed.
-Then, nudged elastic band calculations [35,36] were performed, to identify a vacancy migration trajectory, linking the two equilibrium
+Then, nudge elastic band calculations [33, 34] were performed, to identify a vacancy migration trajectory, linking the two equilibrium vacancy configurations.
+For each element, a vacancy migration trajectory was represented by eleven configurational images.
+Convergence conditions required that the maximum force acting on an atom in a fully relaxed ionic configuration would not exceed 0.01 eV/Å.